Easy Almond Chocolate Cookies – Gluten Free

 Step 2

-Next in a large bowl mix together the ground almonds/almond flour, baking powder and xylitol.
+Next in a large bowl mix together the ground almonds/almond flour, cocoa powder and xylitol.

 egg mixture